EdgarMLee/PearLotus/README.md

 # Welcome to Pear & Lotus
-Clone of Peach & Lily
+Clone of Peach & Lily skincare website

 ## This project was developed utilizing: